Non-Payment Drop ScheduleFee Payment Process and Drop for Non-Payment Schedule

 Students who have not paid their account balance in full, may be dropped for nonpayment of fees as follows:

-Any registration that occurs after 1pm on June 12 for first 8-week classes will not be dropped for non-payment.
+Any registration that occurs after 1:00 p.m. on August 21st, will NOT be dropped for non-payment.
 Students that enroll are responsible for paying their fees or withdrawing from classes prior to the refund deadline to cancel fees.

 Attention—Coastline Military & Corporate Programs Students